lookfirst/gulp-helpers/README.md

 A set of tasks and helpers for gulp

 ## Reasoning
-When writing gulpfiles, I often found myself copying entire blocks of code between files.
-I would make mistakes and forget things.
-I would improve one gulpfile and have a hard time upgrading old gulpfiles in other projects.
+When writing gulpfiles, I often find myself copying entire blocks of code between files.
+I make mistakes and forget things.
+I improve one gulpfile and have a hard time upgrading old gulpfiles in other projects.

 In other words, _gulpfiles are not DRY between projects_.
 This project solves this issue by moving common task functionality into a set of external tasks that can be re-used.